bsn-si/IPEHR-gateway/progress/Milestone_1/4_Filtering/README.md

 The DataSearch index will be located in a blockchain.
 The index will be searched using a smart contract.

+The index is currently located locally on the IPEHR gateway.

 ## AQL

 AQL queries are used to search and filter data.